The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 Jack of all trades - Walterboro, South Carolina

 A. Hi, Joey.
-I think the previously mentioned aircraft stripper will prove to be the most effective, although it is very noxious, and to be used only with goggles, protective gloves, and excellent ventilation.
+I think the previously mentioned Aircraft stripper [linked by editor to product info at Amazon] will prove to be the most effective, although it is very noxious, and to be used only with goggles [linked by editor to product info at Amazon], protective gloves [linked by editor to product info at Amazon], and excellent ventilation.

 But if you've "used many types but not much results", please tell us what they were; otherwise we'll just go in circles with nonsense like "Try this","We already did, it didn't work", "Try this", "We already did, it didn't work" . . . :-)